Caleb Hearon

-Caleb Hearon (born 1995) is an American comedian, writer and actor.
-He performed stand-up regularly in Chicago and also performed at iO Theater until relocating to Los Angeles in 2020.
-Hearon is a writer for the series Human Resources.
+Caleb Hearon (born January 24, 1995) is an American comedian, writer, and actor.
+He performed comedy regularly in Chicago and also performed at iO Theater until relocating to Los Angeles in 2020.
+Hearon was a writer for the series Human Resources.

 Early life and education

-Hearon was born on January 24, 1995 and grew up in a rural, conservative town- Brookfield,Missouri.
-He was raised in a Christian household and was an active member of his church.
+Hearon was born on January 24, 1995 and grew up in the rural town of Chillicothe, Missouri.
+He was raised in a Christian household by his young, single mother and was an active member of his church.
+Hearon also has an older brother, and a distant relationship with his (now deceased) father.
 He recognized he was gay from adolescence and, as a result of his religion, struggled with his sexuality.
-Hearon came out as gay after college.
+Hearon came out as bisexual, via a Facebook post, during college and later came out as gay.

-Hearon attended Missouri State University as an undergraduate with plans to eventually enroll in law school or another graduate program.
-He joined the improv team and that catalyzed his decision to pursue a career in comedy.
-After graduation in 2017 he moved to Chicago with other members of the team.
+Hearon attended Missouri State University as a sociopolitical communication major with plans to eventually attend law school or another graduate program.
+He joined the improv team which catalyzed his decision to pursue a career in comedy.
+After graduating in 2017, he moved to Chicago with other members of the team.